Steffield/PasswordGenerator/README.md

 When all prompts are answered, a password matching the answered prompts will be displayed.
 The use has the option to copy their password to their clipboard.

-Link to the deplayed GitHub Pages URL: https://steffield.github.io/PasswordGenerator/
+Link to the deployed GitHub Pages URL: https://steffield.github.io/PasswordGenerator/

 Screenshot of the application:
 <img src="PG-screenshot.png" width= "50%">